natarajchakraborty/ReactInCodeAnywhere/README.md

 Basic steps:

-I followed the velocity360 chat-room with firebase tutorial, most the of the setup is as shown in the tutorial, accespt the following things:
+I followed the velocity360 tutorial of a chat-room built with firebase, most of the setup is as shown in the tutorial, accept the following things:

 * I started with prebuilt 'Node' stack environment in CodeAnywhere
 * Installed Webpack gloabally first.